1,631-word post, approx. 5-6 min. read

 When it comes to action mechanisms, these two have a number of differences.
 With the grand piano, since it’s horizontal, the hammers can return to the resting position with their own weight.
 In repetition where the notes are being quickly repeated like when you play trills, you can expect that it will be smooth.

 With the upright piano, since it’s vertical, for the hammers to return to the resting position, they have to be reliant on springs.
 You may find that there’s a limit if you want to do fast repetition.
-You can only do about half as many repetitions than with the grand piano.
+You can only do about half as many repetitions as with the grand piano.

 Difference in Pedals